Belagir/basilisk/README.md

 # Basilisk game engine -- a C system for barebone gamedev

+> This library is in development and everything should be taken with a grain of salt.

 This game engine is a low-dependency, highly modular game engine for C game development.
 It features a tree-oriented game structure, global events, and static resource managment, and an interface to easily add packages of entities to create a custom game environment !

 The engine does not comes, strictly speaking, with a specific graphics backend directly integrated : the engine itself is only made to manage abstract data in a way that makes thinking about the structure of the game simple.
 Althrough for now, one "backend" is available as a package of entities (called a "graft"), a simple SDL2 rendering toolkit.